marshmallowday/autogluon-assistant/src/autogluon/assistant/tools_registry/autogluon.tabular/tutorials/tabular-essentials.md

 This command implements the following strategy to maximize accuracy:

-- Specify the argument `presets='best_quality'`, which allows AutoGluon to automatically construct powerful model ensembles based on [stacking/bagging](https://arxiv.org/abs/2003.06505), and will greatly improve the resulting predictions if granted sufficient training time.
-The default value of `presets` is `'medium_quality'`, which produces _less_ accurate models but facilitates faster prototyping.
+- Specify the argument `presets='best'`, which allows AutoGluon to automatically construct powerful model ensembles based on [stacking/bagging](https://arxiv.org/abs/2003.06505), and will greatly improve the resulting predictions if granted sufficient training time.
+The default value of `presets` is `'medium'`, which produces _less_ accurate models but facilitates faster prototyping.
 With `presets`, you can flexibly prioritize predictive accuracy vs. training/inference speed.
-For example, if you care less about predictive performance and want to quickly deploy a basic model, consider using: `presets=['good_quality', 'optimize_for_deployment']`.
+For example, if you care less about predictive performance and want to quickly deploy a basic model, consider using: `presets=['good', 'optimize_for_deployment']`.

 - Provide the parameter `eval_metric` to `TabularPredictor()` if you know what metric will be used to evaluate predictions in your application.
 Some other non-default metrics you might use include things like: `'f1'` (for binary classification), `'roc_auc'` (for binary classification), `'log_loss'` (for classification), `'mean_absolute_error'` (for regression), `'median_absolute_error'` (for regression).
 You can also define your own custom metric function.
 For more information refer to [Adding a custom metric to AutoGluon](advanced/tabular-custom-metric.ipynb).